26B/wp-scaffold/docs/registering-classes.md

 By default classes will be loaded in the order they're found.
 It'd often required to load certain classes before another, for example, loading Taxonomies before Post Types.

-To get around this, there is a `$load_order` property available on the `Module` abstract classes.
+To get around this, there is a `load_order` method defined in the `ModuleInterface` interface.
+If you're using the `Module` trait, this is pre-defined for you.

-`$load_order` accepts an integer and lets us choose which classes will load first.
+`load_order()` returns an integer and lets us choose which classes will load first.
 It has no correlation to the `init` priority to a class, but works in the same way, the lower numbers will load first.

 To see it in action, see below.